 But critics say Ban’s tough medicine has been unevenly dispensed, and that he has been unduly influenced by powerful countries.
 South Korea, Qatar, and Saudi Arabia, for example, are among the states that contribute to a discretionary trust fund Ban uses to cover pet initiatives or travel beyond what his budget allows.

-South Korea alone deposited about $1 million into the account this fall to supplement Ban’s travel costs through the end of the year, according to two senior U.N. officials.
-But Ban instructed that the money be put into a separate account to fund cholera relief programs in Haiti.
+South Korea alone deposited about $1 million IGNORE INTO the account this fall to supplement Ban’s travel costs through the end of the year, according to two senior U.N. officials.
+But Ban instructed that the money be put IGNORE INTO a separate account to fund cholera relief programs in Haiti.